 Dine under the stars, with your toes in the white sandy beaches, enjoying freshly caught lobster for dinner.
 Book your reservations in advance through the Anegada Reef Hotel.
 This is a fairly popular thing to do on the island and can sell out.
 If you come to the island early, you can see the locals catching the lobster that you’ll be eating that night.

 Ditch The Taxi – Rent a Scooter

 Cruise the island in style by renting a scooter from Amazing Rentals.
-You’ll be fully informed how to operate the scooter and given a helmet – just in case.
+You’ll be fully informed on how to operate the scooter and given a helmet – just in case.
 From here you can access the entire island, which is approximately 15 square miles.
 Because Anegada is sparsely populated, you don’t have to worry too much about cars.
 I saw a few here and there but it was never an issue while on my scooter.